BytesClub/BytesClub.github.io/docs/Pro Git.md

 ```
 $ git config --global core.editor "'C:/Program Files (x86)/Notepad++/notepad++.exe' -multiInst -nosession"
 ```
-> Note Vim, Emacs and Notepad++ are popular text editors often used by developers on Unix based systems like Linux and OS X or a Windows system.
+> Note: Vim, Emacs and Notepad++ are popular text editors often used by developers on Unix based systems like Linux and OS X or a Windows system.
 If you are not familiar with these editors, you may need to search for specific instructions for how to set up your favorite editor with Git.

-> Warning You may find, if you don’t setup your editor like this, you get into a really confusing state when Git attempts to launch it.
+> Warning: You may find, if you don’t setup your editor like this, you get into a really confusing state when Git attempts to launch it.
 An example on a Windows system may include a prematurely terminated Git operation during a Git initiated edit.

 ##### Checking Your Settings